About Shadow Mountain

 In Creative Inquiry

-Shadow Mountain uses technology to explore curiosity within these environments.
-Tools such as radio-frequency receivers, night-vision systems, and remote sensing platforms are used to engage landscapes, aeroscapes, and exoscapes through partial signals and unstable visibility.
+Shadow Mountain uses technology to activate curiosity within the landscapes, aeroscapes, and exoscapes of these sites.
+Using tools such as radio-frequency receivers, night-vision systems, and remote sensing platforms, Shadow Mountain gathers and interprets data from these environments, often turning military-derived technologies back onto the systems that produced them.
+Tools such as radio-frequency receivers, night-vision systems, and remote sensing platforms are used to engage through partial signals and unstable visibility.
 These tools are not used to produce complete or authoritative knowledge.
 Instead, they allow the project to remain within conditions of uncertainty, where noise, fragmentation, and misalignment shape how understanding develops.

 In Creative Expression